steve3535/thelinuxlabs/Python.md

     * it is an operator that works on any data collection
     * syntax is **[start:stop:step]**
     * to reverse a string, a tuple or a list: **[::-1]**

+  10. tips
+      * U wanna loop but u dont know the number of loops? use while instead of for
+      * U want to avoid using an additional boolean value to check a condition if its not met till the end of the loop? use for..else or while ..else
+      * U want to compare strings or digits representing strings, try to sort them first
+      * U want to do some kind of swap to switch variables or values, remember to use a temporary variable